-Putting It All Together - Avoiding Common Errors in CC3DML code
+Putting It All Together - Avoiding Common Errors in XML code

-- 1. The CC3DML must specify the simulation in the following order:
+- 1. First specify Potts section, then list all the plugins and finally list all the steppables.
+This is the correct order and if you mix e.g. plugins with steppables you will get an error.
+Remember the correct order is

 - Potts

 - Plugins

 - Steppables

-If you mix, e.g. Plugins with Steppables you will get an error.

-2. Remember to match every xml tag with a closing tag
+- 2. Remember to match every xml tag with a closing tag